Medicare Special Enrollment Period

 When Should You Enroll?

 Medicare requires that you enroll during a 7-month initial enrollment period (IEP).
-If you’re eligible for Medicare when you’re 65, your initial enrollment period begins 3 months before the month you turn 65, the month you turn 65, and ends 3 months after the month you turn 65.
+If you’re eligible for Medicare when you’re 65, your initial enrollment period begins 3 months before the month you turn 65 and ends 3 months after the month you turn 65.